 - 50 g parmesan grated

-- 200 g mushrooms Use a tasty mushroom.
-I used what looked like small shiitake mushrooms I found at the food market.
+- 200 g shiitake mushrooms I used small shiitake mushrooms I found at the food market.

-In 3 to 4 batched, saute the mushrooms in the butter.
+- In 3 to 4 batches, saute the shiitake mushrooms in the butter.
 Don’t do them all at once otherwise they become soggy rather than crispy

-Add the mushrooms, cheeses and sage to the gnocchi, distributing evenly
+- Add the mushrooms and cheeses to the gnocchi, distributing evenly